jeremyreeder/gridscout/docs/_posts/2021-04-13-rc1-a-lightweight-tactical-carbine.md

 Projected total weight, with a scope and a full magazine, is 7 lb 1 oz.
 Total length is 31 <sup>5</sup>/<sub>16</sub> inches.

+![Leupold 4x28 riflescope, mounted on prototype rings because it's far cheaper to experiment with mounting height using 3D-printed parts.][progress-2024-04-01]
+*2024-04 — Scope*

+Projected total weight, with a scope and a full magazine, is 7 lb 1 oz.
+Total length is 31 <sup>5</sup>/<sub>16</sub> inches.

 ## Performance

 It shoots good. ;)

+More information coming soon.
+{:.tangent}

 [progress-2018-06-21]:       {{ '/images/rc1-progress-2018-06-21.jpg'       | prepend: site.url }}
 [progress-2018-11-14]:       {{ '/images/rc1-progress-2018-11-14.jpg'       | prepend: site.url }}